-• The student is informed that if the behavioral expectations are unmet, the next step is a Final Intervention, which becomes grounds for trip departure.
+The student is informed that if the behavioral expectations are unmet, the next step is a Final Intervention, which becomes grounds for trip departure.
 Leaders will work with the student to ensure that all expectations are clear.

-- Return the agreed contract to the CIE. - The Travel Study Coordinator will notify the Associate Dean of Student Affairs and share with them the written commitment.
-An opportunity to talk to the Associate Dean of Student Affairs is available to the student as they move to the next stage of consequence.
+- Return the agreed contract to the Travel and External Study coordinator. - The Travel Study Coordinator will notify the Dean of Student Affairs and share with them the written commitment.
+An opportunity to talk to the Dean of Student Affairs is available to the student as they move to the next stage of consequence.